 - 01392 690500 (sales only)

 Everything is based around our Lessons system.
 So, to create content or tests for students to use on their own you'll need to make sure everything is in a lesson.
 Students have a My Class tab instead of a My School tab.
-The only items they will see there are lessons created by you.
+The only items they will see there are lessons created by you for their class.
 Optional alerts are available for classes you specify.